Frequently Asked Questions

 Do you offer gift certificates?Yes, we do!
 If you'd like to share our products with a friend or loved one but are not sure what their skin needs are, a gift certificate is the perfect choice for any occasion, from Mother's Day to pampering a new mom to stuffing a holiday stocking.
 Our gift cards can be purchased on our website and provided in the form of a coupon code to our online store.
 The code will be emailed to you instantly after purchase for you to pass on to the gift recipient.
 To order one, visit the product page here.

 What does it mean when an ingredient is listed as "organic whenever available"?We strive to always use certified organic or wildcrafted ingredients in our product formulas, and we thoroughly research each and every one of our ingredient suppliers.
 But for certain rare ingredients, or for ingredients whose quality in the market can vary a great deal, we always like to have a backup supplier available.
 In some cases, that backup supplier may not be certified organic or may not have been at the time that our labels were printed, though we are constantly seeking out the best new options as more and more growers achieve organic certifications.
 For example, for the cranberry seed oil in our Yasuni Balm, we work with a presser whose oil is certified organic, and retains the scent of cranberries and the widest spectrum of nutrients.
 We are able to use that source 99% of the time.
-At the time that we printed our product labels, our backup supplier for cranberry seed oil was not certified organic.
-We have since located a backup option that is certified organic, but of course we do not want to send our existing labels to the landfill, so we must use them up before we can update the product packaging accordingly.
+At the time that we printed our product labels, though, our backup supplier for cranberry seed oil was not certified organic, so cranberry seed is listed on our labels as "organic whenever available."

 How are your ingredients sourced, and how do you prevent overharvesting of wildcrafted ingredients?We are highly committed to sourcing all our ingredients responsibly and sustainably, and that includes wildcrafted ingredients as well as those we grow ourselves or source from reputable growers.
 When harvesting wild-grown ingredients, we are careful to wait until an appropriate time in the plant’s growing cycle and to leave enough blooms behind for the patch to continue to thrive.
 When working with outside suppliers, we carefully vet each grower to ensure that they are upholding the highest standards of sustainability, and we work with local, organic suppliers whenever possible.